GovReady/govready-q/docs/source/Environment.md

 - `debug`: should be `false` or absent in production environments.
 If set to `true`, turns on certain debug/development settings.
 - `email` <!-- this seems to be a multi-level key -->
 - `govready_cms_api_auth`
 - `host`: this is the domain name (HTTP `Host` header) used for root-level GovReady-Q pages.
-See also `organization-parent-domain`, which is used to construct organization subdomains (and which has a different default value!).
+See also `organization-parent-domain`, which is used to construct organization subdomains (if using a different base domain).
 - `https`
 - `mailgun_api_key`
 - `memcached`
 - `organization-parent-domain`: this is the domain name (HTTP `Host` header) suffix used for organization-specific GovReady-Q pages.
-The default value is `localhost:80`, regardless of the value supplied for `host` - if you have set the `host` key, and intend to use organization subdomains, you will almost certainly want to set `organization-parent-domain` as well.
 - `organization-seen-anonymously`
 - `secret-key`
 - `single-organization`